 What if I get sick?

 For medical emergencies (e.g. unconsciousness, cardiac arrest, seizures, head injuries, serious falls, or fractures, excessive bleeding) the victim or bystander should first call 911 emergency response system.
 Campus Safety (901-843-3333) and Residence Life Staff should be called immediately after 911.
 The Health Center Staff will also assist with emergencies during office hours.
 Campus Safety and Health Center staff members are certified in CPR and first aid and will render care until an ambulance arrives.

 Can I live/stay in my room all year long?

 The residence halls close for the semester break/winter break and for the summer.
 All halls remain open during fall, Thanksgiving, spring, and Easter breaks.
 Summer housing is available.

 Smoking is not permitted in the residence halls.
 Student who do smoke are encouraged to smoke at least 25 ft. from entrances and windows.
 E-Cigarettes are not permitted inside buildings.
 Benches and ashtrays are provided near most buildings.

 The college does not provide coverage for personal belongings or automobiles.
 You should determine whether your homeowner or rental insurance covers these belongings, and then make any arrangements necessary for the insurance coverage.
 If you wish to purchase insurance, one company from which you may do so is National Student Services, Inc. Their website ishttp://nssinc.com/ or you may contact the Residence Life Office for a brochure.

 Should I bring a car?

 About half of the first year students do bring a car but it is not necessary.
 Students are willing to share rides and help with trips to the grocery store or Target.
-First-year students who do bring a car to campus are required to register it and park it in the First-Year Parking lot located behind McCoy Theater.
+First-year students who do bring a car to campus are required to register it and park it in the First-Year Parking lot located behind McCoy Theatre.